1.

 wrote my JC examination and I passed some subjects, which I learned with

-nobody's help. |
+nobody's help.

 10. Tumelo Mokitimi

-Age: 14 Sex: Male Studying for Junior Certificate
+Sex: Male Studying

 I am a SSB learner.
 I have been here for one year.